adambard/learnxinyminutes-docs/objective-c.html.markdown

     // An object is not fully functional until both steps have been completed.
     MyClass *myObject = [[MyClass alloc] init];

-    // The Objective-C model of object-oriented programming is based on message passing to object instances.
+    // The Objective-C model of object-oriented programming is based on message
+    // passing to object instances.
     // In Objective-C one does not simply call a method; one sends a message.
-    [myObject instanceMethodWithParmeter:@"Steve Jobs"];
+    [myObject instanceMethodWithParameter:@"Steve Jobs"];

     // Clean up the memory you used into your program [pool drain];